bitovi/academy/src/angular/1-why-angular/why-angular.md

 ### 1. An Opinionated Framework

 Developers have to make a lot of decisions on a daily basis, which can often create decision fatigue.
-The great part about using an opinionated framework is being able to shift your focus from build configs, high level architecture decisions, to writing the actual client-specific functioning pieces of the application.
+The great part about using an opinionated framework like Angular, is being able to shift your focus from build configs and high level architecture decisions, to writing the actual client-specific functioning pieces of the application.

-The use of TypeScript to force type checking improves workflow by catching errors at compile time allowing teams to catch potential errors much faster.
+The use of TypeScript to force type checking improves developer workflow by catching errors at compile time, allowing teams to catch potential errors much faster.

 ### 2. Testing Built In